 Step 2: ADF test with only drift

-We apply the ADF test to the equation with only drift when the trend is insignificant.
+Hence, we apply the ADF test to the equation with only drift when the trend is insignificant.

 In this equation, if the drift component (β1) is significant, we apply the test of stationarity using the Tau statistic.
 If the coefficient “α” (associated with Yt-1) is negative and significant, we conclude that the time series is stationary at level.
-In case the coefficient is positive or insignificant, the time series is non-stationary at level.
+In case the coefficient is positive or insignificant, then the time series is non-stationary at level.

 Step 3: ADF test without drift and trend

-We have to drop both the drift and trend components if they are insignificant.
+Therefore, we have to drop both the drift and trend components if they are insignificant.
 We use the following equation:

 If we observe that the coefficient “α” (associated with Yt-1) is negative and significant after applying the Tau-statistic, we conclude that the series is stationary at level.

 Note: It is also possible that the time series is non-stationary at level.
 That is, the coefficient “α” is either positive or insignificant in the above procedure.
-If this happens, we apply these tests on the time series at first difference.
+If this happens, we further apply these tests on the time series at first difference.

 Adapting the test to higher-order differences

 If we observe that the time series is non-stationary at level, the next step is to determine whether the time series is stationary at first difference.
-The above equations test the stationarity of the time series at level.
-It is a common experience that the series is non-stationary at levels.
+The above equations only test the stationarity of the time series at level.
+Moreover, it is a common experience that the series is non-stationary at levels.
 In such cases, we can transform the time series by taking its first difference.
-To test this first difference form of the series, we have to adapt the ADF test equations as well.
+To test this first difference form of the series, we have to further adapt the ADF test equations as well.

 The three equations of the ADF test will be adjusted using the first difference form, and can be expressed as follows: